saimgulay/TouchDesigner-WekinatorControlCHOP/README.md

 A robust, production-grade bi-directional OSC controller for Wekinator, implemented as a single Script CHOP for TouchDesigner.
 Enables full control and monitoring of Wekinator’s training and inference process, replacing manual GUI interaction.

+## What is TouchDesigner?

+[TouchDesigner](https://derivative.ca/) is a node-based visual programming environment developed by Derivative, primarily used for real-time interactive media systems.
+It is widely employed in audiovisual installations, live performances, and immersive interface design due to its flexibility, low-latency processing, and extensive I/O capabilities.

+## What is Wekinator?

+[Wekinator](http://www.wekinator.org/) is an interactive machine learning software developed by Rebecca Fiebrink.
+It allows users to build real-time ML models by receiving input via OSC and training them on-the-fly using supervised learning techniques.
+Wekinator is commonly used in creative coding, gesture recognition, and HCI research.

 ## Features

 - Fully socket-based OSC communication (UDP)